 Prior to starting their first clinical course, students must ensure that their immunization records are complete.
 Failure to do so will prevent students from starting their first clinical course.
-At time of writing, August 2022, mask-fitting is hosted by the teaching site.
-This is subject to change.
+Maskfitting is hosted by the teaching site in Québec.
+If a student is going out of province or internationally, they may be asked to have a mask fitting prior to their departure.
+Associated costs for the mask fitting will be covered by students.